Stem Cell Key Terms

 - Adult stem cells in the intestine can form all the cell types of the intestinal lining.

-CIRM-grantee Irving Weissman of the Stanford University School of Medicine isolated the first blood-forming adult stem cell from bone marrow in 1988 in mice and later in humans.
+CIRM-grantee Irv Weissman of the Stanford University School of Medicine isolated the first blood-forming adult stem cell from bone marrow in 1988 in mice and later in humans.

 An induced pluripotent stem cell, or iPS cell, is a cell taken from any tissue (usually skin or blood) from a child or adult and is genetically modified to behave like an embryonic stem cell.
 As the name implies, these cells are pluripotent, which means that they have the ability to form all adult cell types.

-Shinya Yamanaka, an investigator with joint appointments at Kyoto University in Japan and the Gladstone Institutes in San Francisco created the first iPS cell from a mouse in 2006.
-In 2007 several groups of researchers including Yamanaka and James Thomson from the University of Wisconsin and University of California, Santa Barbara generated iPS cells from human skin cells.
+Shinya Yamanaka, an investigator with joint appointments at Kyoto University in Japan and the Gladstone Institutes in San Francisco, created the first iPS cells from mouse skin cells in 2006.
+In 2007, several groups of researchers including Yamanaka and James Thomson from the University of Wisconsin and University of California, Santa Barbara generated iPS cells from human skin cells.

-Cancer stem cells are a subpopulation of cancer cells that, like stem cells can self-renew.
-However, these cells—rather than growing into tissues and organs—propagate the cancer, maturing into the many types of cells that are found in a tumor.
+Cancer stem cells are a subpopulation of cancer cells that, like stem cells, can self-renew.
+However, these cellsrather than growing into tissues and organshelp grow and spread the cancer, maturing into the many types of cells that are found in a tumor.

-Cancer stem cells are a relatively new concept, but they have generated a lot of interest among cancer researchers because they could lead to more effective cancer therapies.
+Cancer stem cells are a relatively new concept, but they have generated a lot of interest among cancer researchers because they could lead to more effective cancer therapies that can treat tumors resistant to common cancer treatments.

 However, there is still debate on which types of cancer are propelled by cancer stem cells.
 For those that do, cancer stem cells are thought to be the source of all cells that make up the cancer.